AaradhyaGitHub/React-Database/src/notes/03_HTTP_error.md

 - `async/await` makes handling API requests cleaner.
 - `try/catch` prevents crashes by handling errors gracefully.
 - `useState` keeps track of loading status, data, and errors.

-Would you like me to clarify any part further?